vacp2p/rfc/content/docs/rfcs/72/README.md

 ---

 # Abstract
-Encrypted credentials in JSON format stored in a keystore to securely exchange credentials between peers.
+Encrypted credentials stored in a JSON schema to securely exchange credentials between peers.

 # Summary
 A keystore is a construct to store a user’s keys.